Stepwise evolutionary pathways to highly specific protein binding partners. That seems imposs--

 Just to pick an example the Cit+ phenotype evolved more easily in Scott Minnich’s experiment because they employed a different selection scheme that much more strongly rewarded intermediate mutations.
 Weirdly creationists have been trying to spin that result as incomprehensibly being a problem for evolution.
 Which literally doesn’t make logical sense.

-Another interesting example experiment that seems to defy a lot of recent creationist rhetoric about “reductive evolution”, is from the Ratcliffe lab where they’re working on experimentally evolving multicellularity.
+Another interesting example experiment that seems to defy a lot of recent creationist rhetoric about “reductive evolution”, is from the Ratcliff lab where they’re working on experimentally evolving multicellularity.
 They have found the curious result that selecting for increased organismal size has favored and stabilized whole genome duplication in all replicate cell lines in the experiment:

 Abstract